What are transcriptions, abstracts and indexes?

 Definition of transcription

-A transcription is a copying out of words (and information from) a document; this copying out can be done by hand, by using word processing software or onto a Internet based platform.
+A transcription is a copying out of words (and information from) a document; this copying out can be done by hand, by using word processing software or onto an internet based platform.
 There are different styles of transcription, such as full diplomatic, a faithful word-by-word reproduction of what is found in the document including misspellings, grammar errors and so on.
 Semi-diplomatic transcription style allows the transcriber to expand contractions and update spellings into a modern format.

 Definition of abstract